PatrickJS/awesome-angular/README.md

 * [ngx-icon-blur](https://github.com/wadie/ngx-icon-blur) - An Angular component that can be used to create a frosted glass effect for icons.
 * [ng-icons](https://github.com/ng-icons/ng-icons) - The ultimate icon library for Angular.
 * [primeicons](https://github.com/primefaces/primeicons) - PrimeIcons is the default icon library of PrimeNG with over 250 open source icons developed by PrimeTek.
+* [angular-svg-icon](https://github.com/czeckd/angular-svg-icon) - Angular component and service for inlining SVGs allowing them to be easily styled with CSS.

 #### Keyboard Mouse